Verify a Contractor's License by State

 The single most useful thing you can do before hiring any home service pro — on this site or anywhere else — is check their license directly with the state agency that issued it.
 These are free, official, government lookup tools.
 It takes about 30 seconds.

-A note on this directory's data: Home Trades Nearby's business listings (names, phone numbers, license numbers, and reviews) are illustrative sample data built to demonstrate this directory's layout and have not been independently verified against real state licensing records.
-Before you hire anyone — through this site or any other directory — look up their license yourself using the official state tools below.
+A note on this site's history: Home Trades Nearby previously ran a provider directory whose business listings (names, phone numbers, license numbers, and reviews) were illustrative sample data, not real, independently-verified businesses.
+We removed that directory rather than keep publishing unverified listings.
+Before you hire anyone — found through this tool, a referral, or any other source — look up their license yourself using the official state tools below.
 That's true no matter where you found a contractor's name.

 Official state license lookup tools